wp-plugins/inpost-gallery/readme.txt

 == Changelog ==

 = 1.1.2 =
 Code fully rewritten.
 Added settings page <your_site>/wp-admin/options-general.php?page=inpost-gallery-settings.
-Able to switch of timthumb (recomend).
+Able to switch off timthumb (recomended).
 Margin of thumbs on front are in settings.
 A lot of improvements.

 = 1.1.1 =
 1 warning removed